boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/attaching-tags.md

 * Packing tape is ideal for many toy items.
 * Blue painters tape is ideal for books, homeschool materials and other printed media.
-* On items with multiple pieces, like Legos, Knex, Littlest Pet Shop, etc – please combine them in a zippered bag for linens or a Ziploc bag that is taped shut.
+* On items with multiple pieces, like Legos, Knex, Littlest Pet Shop, etc - please combine them in a zippered bag for linens or a Ziploc bag that is taped shut.
-* Cribs, swings, and pack ‘n plays MUST be assembled by you!
+* Cribs, swings, and pack 'n plays MUST be assembled by you!
 We have a high selling record for all assembled cribs!
 Attach the tag so it will show well when the item is assembled.
 * On large multiple piece items (for example crib and changing table set or car seat with 2 bases), print a duplicate tag, but cross out the price so that the price is only showing on one tag.